 Freelance Work Online Classifieds Sites

-These are also regular classified sites, but these are niche portals, that cater to content writers and copywriters only.
+These are also regular classified sites, but there are niche portals, that cater to content writers and copywriters only.
 Don't be fooled by the names of some of the sites.

-Unless the website explicitly specifies that is 100% for remote work, you're going to find all kinds of calls.
+Unless the website explicitly specifies that is 100% for remote work, you're going to find all kinds of calls, not just for freelance work online.
 For instance: project-based calls, word-based calls, remote calls, on-site calls, freelance calls, steady job calls.

 Some of these sites do not even feature listings on the site itself.
 To benefit from these kinds of sites, you must join their list.
-Once you joined their list they send you emails daily with the curated job listings.
+Once you joined their list they send you emails daily with the curated freelancer work online job listings.

 Job Classified Ads Sites

 These are regular classified sites, they use, more or less, the format for classifieds that everybody knows since always.
 Features are limited, if not downright non-existent; other than the classified itself.
-Don't expect them to be copywriter or freelancer oriented, but they cater to those two markets too.
+Don't expect them to be oriented to copywriter or freelancer work online, but they cater to those two workforces too.